soundpress/RulesOfNYC/docs/c01/index.rst

 (e) Board of Examiners for welders.

    (1) The Board of Examiners for Welders shall be appointed by the Commissioner of Buildings from members of the staff of the Department as recommended by the Borough Superintendents.
 All certificates of qualification issued shall be uniform for the five Boroughs.
-There shall be a separate certificate for electric arc welding, and for gas welding, which certificates shall not be interchangeable and shall apply specifically to the type of work to be done and shall be issued in accordance with § 25-01(f).
+There shall be a separate certificate for electric arc welding, and for gas welding, which certificates shall not be interchangeable and shall apply specifically to the type of work to be done and shall be issued in accordance with 2 RCNY § 25-01(f).

    (2) Welders to be qualified.
 No person shall perform welding work on any structural member of a structure without having obtained a certificate of qualification from the Board of Examiners for Welders.